-A dedicated GPS fleet tracking system, often called telematics, involves installing a physical GPS tracker device in every truck.
+Dedicated GPS fleet tracking software, often called telematics, involves installing a physical GPS tracker device in every truck.

 It’s connected via 4G and communicates with a server in real-time and uses geofencing to ensure accuracy.

-Most trackers also communicate with the ECU and check other crucial data points.
+Most vehicle tracking systems also communicate with the ECU and check other crucial data points.
 For example, average speed, braking, idling, mileage, and more.

 Most ELD devices and mobile apps go beyond tracking the hours of service.
 They usually have basic GPS-tracking capabilities as well.